lowRISC/opentitan/hw/ip/entropy_src/doc/_index.md

 The above process will be repeated for as long as entropy bits are to be collected and processed.

-At any time, the `ENABLE` field can be cleared to halt the entropy generation (and health check testing) within a few clocks cycles after the register write.
+At any time, the `ENABLE` field can be cleared to halt the entropy generation (and health check testing) immediately.
-The reason for the delay is that there is a power spike feature where a handshake exists between ENTROPY_SRC and CSRNG modules.
-The power spike feature prevents the cryptographic block in ENTROPY_SRC to run at the same time as the one in CSRNG.
-A handshake exists that is made up of a simple request/acknowledge interface.
-The ENTROPY_SRC block will make a request to CSRNG.
-The CSRNG block will acknowledge after any current block encrpytion request has completed.
-At that point, the ENTROPY_SRC block will recieve the acknowledge and continue processing entropy bits, running them through the SHA3 conditioner.

 ## Block Diagram